Ezerioha-ifeanyi/Ezerioha-ifeanyi/README.md

 #### I am a Data Analyst

-- 🌱 I’m currently learning SQL for databases
+- 🌱 I’m currently working on projects to sharpen my skills

 - 👯 I’m looking to collaborate on projects that would improve my proficiency in data analytics